 For plant-based cooking, it’s the only way to fly!

-I used the Bosch blender for years because it came with the mixer that we received for our wedding… but once we finally sprung for the Vitamix a couple of years ago when they were on sale at Costco, and I’ve never looked back.
+I used the Bosch blender for years because it came with the mixer that we received for our wedding… but once we finally sprung for the Vitamix a couple of years ago, I’ve never looked back.

 My sauces instantly became smoother.